 This report has been prepared in accordance with the brief provided by Menangle Sand and Soil Pty Ltd and, in its preparation, EMM has relied upon the information collected at the times and under the conditions specified in this report.
 All findings, conclusions or recommendations contained in this report are based on those aforementioned circumstances.
-The contents of this report are private and confidential.
-This report is only for Menangle Sand and Soil Pty Ltd's use in accordance with its agreement with EMM and is not to be relied on by or made available to any other party without EMM's prior written consent.
+This report is to only be used for the purpose for which it has been provided.
 Except as permitted by the Copyright Act 1968 (Cth) and only to the extent incapable of exclusion, any other use (including use or reproduction of this report for resale or other commercial purposes) is prohibited without EMM's prior written consent.
 Except where expressly agreed to by EMM in writing, and to the extent permitted by law, EMM will have no liability (and assumes no duty of care) to any person in relation to this document, other than to Menangle Sand and Soil Pty Ltd (and subject to the terms of EMM's agreement with Menangle Sand and Soil Pty Ltd).

-© EMM Consulting Pty Ltd, Ground Floor Suite 01, 20 Chandos Street, St Leonards NSW 2065, March 2024.
+© EMM Consulting Pty Ltd, Ground Floor Suite 01, 20 Chandos Street, St Leonards NSW 2065.
+2025.
+ABN: 28 141 736 558